 Classification: arctic human.
 Location: very specifically in and around the city-state of Icemark.

-In the far North, near the Isles of Exile above Vystriana, there resides a race of humans unlike most others.
+In the far North, near the Isles of Exile in Vystriana, there resides a race of humans unlike most others.
 Light-haired, generally blonde, with eyes colored like ice and snow, these folk are accustomed to the cold conditions of the north.
 Their warriors are thickly muscled and broad-shouldered, very tall, and quite physically strong.
-The women are as tall and imposing as the men, and most wear their hair tightly braided or in buns; shieldmaiden are common, and all are taught to fight.
+The women are as tall and imposing as the men, and most wear their hair tightly braided or in buns; many wear the garb of hunters and warriors, and few don anything other than the simplest of gowns or dresses.
 Most Icemarkians are highly resistant to the cold and can overheat in high temperatures, wearing very little in arid climates.
 Their garb usually consists of thick-furred pelts and leather armor, rarely plate armor, as they tend to overheat if burdened with too much clothing.

 As a general rule, Icemarkians are seen by others as a loud and unruly people.
 They feast and party like few others, are fond of their drink, and believe that glory hard-won is worthy of a place nearest the gods.
 However, Icemarkians are much more nuanced than others may at first believe - they are a proud and strong people, with close family bonds and a sense of honor to rival even the War samurai of Kuraian legend.
 They delight in battle, and believe that victory over skilled opponents secure the immortality of their spirit, and the favor of their ancestors.
 Most, if not all, worship the Millirandian god Fenrir over any of the Felnovian gods, believing that they are the direct descendants of humans crafted by his divine powers in Sud'rlund before following the dragons to Felnova hundreds of years ago.
 To dispute this, or to dishonor Fenrir, is cause for fisticuffs in many an Icemarkian inn.